Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 The penalties that you can face if you get caught in a felony DWI calls for taking very strict measures, as well as, prudent steps at every point in the process.
 Therefore, it is left to the prosecutor to really prove that the convictions a plausible and true.
 When you work with a DUI lawyer Baton Rouge professional like Mr. Barkemeyer, you stand a chance of fighting against previous DWI convictions.

-If you are convicted of a DUI charge in Baton Rouge or anywhere else in Louisiana, the impact that it will have on your license can be serious.
+If you are caught in a DUI charge in Baton Rouge or anywhere else in Louisiana, the impact that it will have on your license can be serious.
 If you happened not to agree to take the breathalyzer test or took the test and were found to be over the limit, your license will be seized by the police officer.
 Then, you are given 30 days after being arrested to submit an application for an administrative hearing which will see you attempt to retrieve your driver’s license.
-During this time, it is very important that you hire Carl Barkemeyer, Criminal Defense Attorney in order to get an experienced DWI attorney in Baton Rouge working for you.
+During this time, it is very important that you hire Carl Barkemeyer, Criminal Defense Attorney in order to get an experienced DWI attorney Baton Rouge professional working for you.
 We can do everything from requesting the hearing to attending the hearing.
 Remember that the administrative hearing happens to be just one case out of two which you will be involved in after you are arrested for driving while intoxicated.
 You can, also, refer to the administrative hearing as license hearing.
 If you get convicted for a DUI, you stand the chance of having your license suspended.
 However, with attorneys from Carl Barkemeyer, Criminal Defense Attorney working for you, you can get all the help that you need in your DWI case.
 We have a passion for achieving results, hence, our commitment and dedication.
 Your criminal record is very important and must be protected by all means, and this is the motivating factor that keeps us fighting for you to ensure that your future is not jeopardized by a DWI.
-Do not hesitate to contact Mr. Barkemeyer once you find yourself charged with DUI.
+Do not hesitate to contact Mr. Barkemeyer once you find yourself slapped with a DUI.

 When you get pulled over by the authorities for driving while intoxicated in Baton Rouge, what should you do with respect to the breathalyzer test?
 Should you take it or just refuse it?

-Refusing to take the breathalyzer test could lead the DMV to suspend your license.
-Yes, your driver's license might be suspended for up to 12 months if you refuse the first time.
-However, you may qualify to receive a hardship license once an ignition interlock has been installed and you can provide an SR22 insurance proof.
-Refusing to take the breathalyzer test may result in consequences that are basically dependent on the number of times that you have been arrested in the past for DWI, the number of DWI refusals that you have had, as well as, the number of times that you have submitted to tests.
+Refusing to take the breathalyzer test could lead the authorities to suspend your license.
+Yes, your driver’s license might be suspended for up to 12 months if you refused the first time.
+However, you could qualify to receive a hardship license once an ignition interlock has been installed and you can provide an SR22 insurance proof.
+Refusing to take the breathalyzer test will result in consequences that are basically dependent on the number of times that you have been arrested in the past for DWI, the number of DWI refusals that you have had, as well as, the number of times that you have submitted to tests.
 Then again, how long you will be suspended is basically tied to the result of your case in the court.
 Therefore, when it comes to your license, the consequences for refusing to take a breathalyzer test are very harsh.
 Then again, consider the cost of purchasing an ignition interlock, as well as, insurance.

 Agreeing to take the test can still lead to the suspension of your driver’s license.
-However, this may last only a short time.
+However, this will last only a short time.
 To illustrate, if you submit and are found to be over the limit, you will see your license taken from you for about three months.
 In this case, you do not need to present SR22 insurance.
 However, keep in mind that if you have cases of previous submittals, there could be an increase in how long your license will be suspended.
 Submitting and being found to exceed the legal limit could serve as extra evidence against you to prove that you are guilty during court proceedings.

 So, you might be wondering if it is possible to expunge a DWI in Baton Rouge.
 Basically, there are lots of factors which determine if DWI experiments are possible.
 With regards to a first offender who is charged with driving under the influence, there are three situations which you could consider with respect to DWI and expungements –